mponce0/SystemTools/src-content/glossary.md

 There are several ways in which programming languages are grouped or classified.

 For instance, they can be grouped by how "close" to the actual hardware and
-   - high-level, is a programming level that offers a lot of abstractions and pre-defined functionalities when writting programs.
+   - high-level, is a programming level that offers a lot of abstractions and pre-defined functionalities when writing programs.
 Examples of this are: Python, R, ...
    - low-level, refers to a programming level that is very close (low) to the hardware details is.
 Examples of this are: C, Fortran, assembly.

 Another possible way to classify programming languages is based on how the *translation* from the source code into the machine code is done:
    - compiled,
-      the program that has to be fully read by the compiler in order to be converted into binary code so that it can be executed in the computer. in general, compiled langauages do not allwo for dynamic typing, i.e. for changing on the fly the type of variable, and in part because of this are better performing than interpreted ones.
+      the program that has to be fully read by the compiler in order to be converted into binary code so that it can be executed in the computer. in general, compiled languages do not allow for dynamic typing, i.e. for changing on the fly the type of variable, and in part because of this are better performing than interpreted ones.
    - interpreted,
       the program is read line by line and execute by the interpreter.
-Because of this and other pecularities, such as garbage collection, dynamic typing, etc.; is that interpreted programming languages are substantially slower in terms of run-time performance.
+Because of this and other peculiarities, such as garbage collection, dynamic typing, etc.; is that interpreted programming languages are substantially slower in terms of run-time performance.

 ## Function